Caroline Flack’s mother investigates her daughter’s death in new documentary

 Where to watch ‘Caroline Flack: Search for the Truth’

-Both episodes of Caroline Flack: Search for the Truth premiers on Disney+ today, Monday 10 November.
+Both episodes of Caroline Flack: Search for the Truth premiered on Disney+ on Monday 10 November.
 A subscription to Disney+ starts from £4.99 per month for the ad-supported tier.

 What is ‘Caroline Flack: Search for the Truth’ about?